seidelj/mht/README.md

 If it is your first time running the code, ensure that Stata knows to look in llisetetal.mlib

-From the stata command line
+From the Stata command line
 ```
 mata: mata mlist index
 ```